The progressive and incremental inaugural exhibition, Looking for Home: A Yearlong Focus on the Work of Mary Ellen Mark

-The Museum of Street Culture is located in Encore Park in the heart of an historic area of downtown Dallas, flanked by the Farmers Market, City Hall, and the Main Street District.
-Pioneered by The Stewpot of First Presbyterian Church of Dallas and formally organized as a non-profit organization in 2013, Encore Park is a community of social and cultural services located on the south side of Young Street and on the east and west sides of the 500 block of Park Avenue.
+The Museum of Street Culture is located in Encore Park in the heart of a historic area of downtown Dallas, flanked by the Farmers Market, City Hall, and the Main Street District.
+Pioneered by The Stewpot of First Presbyterian Church of Dallas and formally established as a non-profit organization in 2013, Encore Park is a community of social and cultural services located on the south side of Young Street and on the east and west sides of the 500 block of Park Avenue.
 Encore Park brings together people of all cultures and faiths through dialogue, education, service, music, and art in the pursuit of abundant life, building community at the crossroads of creativity and caring.

 "To have a unique museum like this is something that we can be very proud of.
 Nobody has really ventured into this area and I really think it's breakthrough."

 ~Mike Rawlings, Mayor, City of Dallas

 The Museum of Street Culture engages all areas of Encore Park, including The Stewpot, the 508 amphitheater, 508 Park, Community Garden, and 515 Park.